t-evans/webwrapper/README.md

 # webwrapper
-A simple iOS app shell that is designed to wrap multiple mobile web sites.
+This is a simple iOS app shell that is designed to wrap multiple mobile web sites.
 There is a slide-out menu with links for navigating between each website.
 It can also be configured to cache the contents of each website for offline viewing.

 <br>
-See my other jockeyjs-alerts project (https://github.com/t-evans/jockeyjs-alerts) for a javascript library that can send native-style alerts to this up.
+See my other jockeyjs-alerts project (https://github.com/t-evans/jockeyjs-alerts) for a javascript library that can send native-style alerts to this app.
 It makes use of my fork of Tim Coulter's JockeyJS lib (https://github.com/tcoulter/jockeyjs) for communication to/from the web sites that are loaded into this app.